openemr/website-openemr/content/blog/gsoc-2020-hybrid-app.md

 The commits are as follows:

 openemr/app-flutter-openemr
-- [commit#UI Changed](https://github.com/openemr/app-flutter-openemr/commit/4ef2846d824a88311d9e54eae71fe0aece944629), WebRTC prototype was added which was further improved in [webrtc fixed](https://github.com/openemr/app-flutter-openemr/commit/a44314507409ed9f71dbd8267c4aae8cd3dee585).
+- Under [commit#UI Changed](https://github.com/openemr/app-flutter-openemr/commit/4ef2846d824a88311d9e54eae71fe0aece944629), WebRTC prototype was added which was further improved in [webrtc fixed](https://github.com/openemr/app-flutter-openemr/commit/a44314507409ed9f71dbd8267c4aae8cd3dee585).
 - Final UI was developed which was pushed at the start of Phase 3.

 ### Phase 3